cadet/CADET-Core/doc/modelling/crystallization.rst

 .. figure:: PBM_Part_I.png

    Nucleation, growth and growth rate dispersion in PBM.
+Note that dispersion is used to model (random) variance in growth speed, not the reduction of particle size, which is feasible for a convection dominated process.

 Population Balance Model in a CSTR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^